tornadoweb/tornado/docs/releases/next.rst

   argument, similar to `tornado.web.HTTPError`.
 * ``tornado.curl_httpclient`` now supports resubmitting bodies after following redirects for methods other than ``POST``.
-* The build will now fall back to pure-python mode if the C extension fails to build for any reason (previously it would fall back for some errors but not others).
 * The ``context`` argument to `.HTTPServerRequest` is now optional, and if a context is supplied the ``remote_ip`` attribute is also optional.
-* `.IOLoop.call_at` and `.IOLoop.call_later` now always return
-  a timeout handle for use with `.IOLoop.remove_timeout`.
 * `.HTTPServer` now tolerates extra newlines which are sometimes inserted between requests on keep-alive connections.
 * `.HTTPServer` can now use keep-alive connections after a request